Anne Scripps: Resolution

 In the days after Scripps's death, her family lashed out at the authorities who allowed Scott Douglas to remain in the home.
 Scripps's mother told the press, "This could have been prevented.
 My daughter would be alive today if that judge hadn't let him stay here.
 I think it's criminal."

 The family alleged that the New Rochelle Family Court Judge Ingrid Braslow refused to grant an order barring Douglas from the house despite the assertions that he beat Anne and tried to shove her from the car.
 However, court documents show that these allegations relate to the 1991 case that was not before Braslow.
 The transcript of the December 6 hearing shows Braslow was not asked to remove Douglas from the home.
 The Scripps family filed an $11 million suit against the county which was later dismissed.

-Three months after Anne Scripps' death, there was a break in the case when a railroad employee found the corpse of a man in jeans washed ashore in the Riverdale section of the Bronx.
+Three months after Anne Scripps's death, there was a break in the case when a railroad employee found the corpse of a man in jeans washed ashore in the Riverdale section of the Bronx.
 Dental records identified the corpse as Scott Stuart Douglas.
 The Scripps family met the news with relief.
 "It was a surprise, but the nightmare is over," stated Anne Morrell.
 "We don't have to worry anymore about him coming after us or Tori," said Alexandra Morrell.

-Authorities re-examined the system that failed Anne Scripps resulting in changes in Westchester County's domestic violence procedures.
+Authorities re-examined the system that failed Anne Scripps, resulting in changes in Westchester County's domestic violence procedures.
 Scripps's ex-husband Anthony Morrell died in 2005.

 Family aftermath

 On September 25, 2009, The Huffington Post reported that Anne's daughter Anne had jumped to her death from the Tappan Zee Bridge.
 Authorities found a note and believed Anne got out of her car and jumped off the bridge the evening of September 24.
 Three days later, her body was found in the Hudson.
 The contents of the suicide note were released by an interview on ABC's 20/20 in 2010.
 Family friends stated that Anne never got over her mother's murder and she had been hospitalized several times for major depression.
 At the time of her death she had a son named Michael.

 In 2011, Tori, who had been raised in Vermont after being adopted by her mother's sister, Mary Scripps Carmody, and her husband, Robert, was arrested in Burlington, Vermont, for possession of heroin.
 She was subsequently convicted of drug-related crimes and served time in prison.
 In 2018, Tori was arrested for possession of stolen property after she pawned the heirloom jewelry of her adoptive mother and stole her car.
+On March 1, 2023, Scripps-Carmody was arrested in Raleigh, North Carolina, on charges of second degree trespass.